Skip to content

 Overview

-MindSight is a thin orchestrator (MindSight.py, ~718 lines) that wires together four pipeline stage modules.
-All stages communicate through a shared FrameContext object created once per frame.
-The orchestrator itself contains no domain logic -- it simply sequences the stages, manages the video capture loop, and holds run-level state such as smoothers, trackers, and output paths.
+MindSight.py at the repo root is a 6-line shim — it just calls mindsight.cli.main.
+The real orchestration lives in mindsight/pipeline.py, which wires together four pipeline stage modules.
+All stages communicate through a shared FrameContext (ctx) dict created once per frame.
+The orchestrator itself contains no domain logic — it sequences the stages, manages the video capture loop, and holds run-level state such as smoothers, trackers, and output paths.

 The four stages are: